 American Cheddar (the orange kind) is hard to find outside of North America.
 Believe it or not, it’s just orange color from the Annatto seed that’s added to white cheddar cheese that gives it’s familiar hue.
 Cows don’t give orange milk to give us orange cheese!
 Red Leicester Cheese from the UK is available here, and will work well for the cheese sauce.
 Original Macaroni and Cheese must be orange in color!

-Butternut Squash is popular when making Pumpkin Mac and Cheese, however wouldn’t work well for this recipe, as you couldn’t stuff the macaroni inside to be baked!
-I used a local Australian pumpkin that someone brought to church from their farm, so any pumpkin with a large enough cavity to hold 4 cups of cooked macaroni is the right pumpkin to use!
+Butternut Squash is popular when making stovetop Pumpkin Mac and Cheese, however wouldn’t work well for this recipe.
+You couldn’t stuff the macaroni inside to be baked, due to the shape.
+I used a local Australian pumpkin that someone brought to church from their farm, so any round pumpkin with a large enough cavity to hold 4 cups of cooked macaroni is the right pumpkin to use!

 Baked Pumpkin Macaroni and Cheese with Bacon is easy to make, super cheesy and a healthier way to enjoy this American Dinner favorite.
 A perfect fall comfort food, especially around Halloween.
 Bon Appetit! Приятного аппетита!

 - 2 cups milk

 - ¼ cup butter